mapbox/windows-builds/README.md

-mapnik-dependencies
+windows-builds
 ===================

-Windows build scripts for mapnik dependencies and mapnik itself.
+Windows build scripts for mapnik dependencies, mapnik, node-mapnik and other software.

 ## Requirements